 - Bicyclist injured by a car: A woman was critically injured while riding her bicycle.
 She was hit in the bicycle lane by a vehicle traveling in the same direction as the bicyclist.
 The bicyclist, unfortunately, suffered multiple serious injuries and fractures.
 The driver who struck her had a motor vehicle insurance policy with limits of $2.25 million.
 Hawn & Walsh LLC was able to get the driver’s insurance company to pay the entire $2.25 million to compensate the client for her injuries and her pain and suffering.

 - Traumatic brain injury: While on his way to his job at a lumber mill in the early morning hours, GB slowed for a deer crossing on Highway 97.
 The driver behind GB did not see the deer and attempted to pass GB.
 Upon seeing the deer, the driver attempted to swerve back behind GB but clipped GB’s vehicle, sending GB off the road.
-GB’s car rolled and hit a tree, causing a concussion and nearly cutting off his left ear.
-While the ear healed, the concussion symptoms have lingered and caused GB to be unable to work at his job at the mill.
+GB’s car rolled and hit a tree, causing him to suffer a concussion and nearly cutting off his left ear.
+While the ear healed, the concussion symptoms lingered and caused GB to be unable to work at his job at the mill.
 We obtained the bad driver’s insurance policy limits of $500,000 to compensate GB for his loss.

 - Approaching statute of limitations: OZ visited our firm with only weeks left until his statute of limitations would expire.
 After that time he would never again be able to settle with the insurance company.
 That company had offered him about $3,000 for almost two years.
 We were able to work with OZ and his potential employer to obtain wage loss damages on his behalf, and the insurance company ultimately paid its policy limits of $25,000 a couple weeks after OZ retained our firm to represent him.
 No other firms would represent him because of the impending statute of limitations.

 - Head-on collision on the pass: The client and her husband were crossing the pass when another vehicle lost control and struck them head-on.
 Our client’s husband passed away.
 The driver who lost control denied liability.
-We were able to obtain a substantial recovery including full policy limits as well as underinsured motorist coverage.
+We were able to obtain a substantial recovery including full policy limits, as well as underinsured motorist coverage.

 - Roll over wrongful death: Our client’s husband was on a hunting trip when the driver of his pickup left the roadway and rolled.
-We were able to administer the estate and resolve the claims against the at fault driver.
+We were able to administer the estate and resolve the claims against the at-fault driver.

-- Severe injury from multicar collision on Highway 97: Our client was stopped in Redmond on Highway 97 when a drunk driver rear-ended a number of cars.
-We were able to negotiate a favorable settlement for our client despite numerous claims on the at fault driver’s insurance policy.
+- Severe injury from multi-car collision on Highway 97: Our client was stopped in Redmond on Highway 97 when a drunk driver rear-ended a number of cars.
+We were able to negotiate a favorable settlement for our client despite numerous claims on the at-fault driver’s insurance policy.